YonatanReuvenIsraeli/Windows-User-Profile-Transfer-Backup-Restore-Tool/README.md

 Transfer and/or backup and/or restore Windows user profiles.

 ## Notes
-Online and offline Windows installations supported.
+- Online and offline Windows installations supported.
+- Error logs will be created.